flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/03.flow-solver/03.physics/01.fluid/README.md

 # Fluid Model

-## Overview

-The Fluid model represents the primary medium for CFD simulations in Flow360.
+*The Fluid model represents the primary medium for CFD simulations in Flow360.
 It integrates several components that together govern the fluid dynamics behavior, including the Navier-Stokes solver, turbulence modeling, transition effects, and initial conditions.
-The Fluid model is applied to volume entities within your simulation domain.
+The Fluid model is applied to volume entities within your simulation domain.*

-## Important Note

-The Fluid model itself does not contain material property definitions such as viscosity, thermal conductivity, or gas constant.
-These properties are instead specified in the **Operating Condition** section of your simulation setup.
+> **Note:** The Fluid model itself does not contain material property definitions such as viscosity, thermal conductivity, or gas constant.
+These properties are instead specified in the **[Operating Condition](../../../01.flow-conditions/01.operating-condition.md)** section of your simulation setup.
 This separation allows the same Fluid model configuration to be used with different fluid types or conditions.

-## Major Components
+## **Major Components**

 The Fluid model consists of four primary components, each documented in detail in its own section: